pastoresc/masters-thesis-code/README.md

 The repository is organized as follows:

 - `/scrapers/`
-  Contains web and PDF scrapers used to extract program and course data from different university sources.
+  Contains scrapers used to extract program and course data from different university sources.

 - `/merge/`
   Contains scripts for merging website and course data into a harmonized and unified dataset.

 - `/tuition/`
-  Includes normalization scripts for tuition fees (e.g. conversion to EUR per semester).
+  Includes normalization scripts for tuition fees.

 - `/notebooks/`
-  Jupyter Notebooks used for keyword mapping, course enrichment and validation logic (e.g. fuzzy matching).
+  Jupyter Notebooks used for data cleaning, geolocations and keyword mapping, course enrichment and validation logic.

 ## How to Use